Discovery Park (Seattle): History

 In September 2010, the U.S Department of Housing and Urban Development (HUD) approved October 10, 2008 Proposed Redevelopment Plan and Homeless Assistance Application for the US Army Ft.
 Lawton Complex.
 The HUD letter to the mayor of Seattle stated the need for homeless housing outweighed the need for other redevelopment proposals and that 144 family housing units and over 2000 beds in "supportive" permanent housing should be built and that HUD was ready to assist the city of Seattle, if required.

 The park attracts wild animals.
 In the winter of 2008-2009, a coyote in the park made headlines, and in May 2009, a black bear was seen.
 In September 2009, the park was closed because of the presence of a cougar.
 The animal was trapped and transported to the Cascade mountains.
+A Fish and Wildlife representative stated that cougars can reach Discovery Park either by walking along the shoreline during low tide or by following the train tracks.

 The beach has a history of sporadic clothing-optional use in the more remote areas of its shoreline.
-However, such use is not sanctioned by the City.
+This use is not sanctioned by the city.
 A beach rally organized by The Body Freedom Collaborative's Seattle Free Beach Campaign on September 4, 2004 to shore support for clothing-optional use resulted in the arrest of a man sunbathing, after a complaint was made to the Seattle Police.

+In 2026, Seattle plans to cut funding for environmental education programs by 50%, which may lead to the closure of the Discovery Park Visitor Center.
+The center, which serves over 45,000 people annually, is at risk unless a private operator is found.
+Nine staff positions are being eliminated, threatening the work of more than 90 volunteer naturalists who support public programs.
+Community advocates are urging city leaders to restore funding, but any reversal would require offsetting cuts or new revenue sources.

+In popular culture

+The Grunge band Temple of the Dog filmed the music video for their hit single "Hunger Strike" on the shores of Discovery Park.